“Valerie's really on a rampage today, huh?”

 I saw Jason Kaplan in the elevator this morning.
 He seemed to be in a good mood.

-Of course, this is all for corporate jobs in the U.S. It might be different internationally or for some jobs like university professors.
+Of course, this depends on the company and the culture.
+The rules above are for corporate jobs in the U.S. It might be different internationally or for some jobs like university professors.

 (go) on a rampage

 "Going on a rampage" means to get really angry, make a lot of noise, and cause problems.
-The best way to imagine a "rampage" is to think of a wild animal that gets loose from the zoo.
+A good way to imagine a "rampage" is to think of a wild animal that gets loose from the zoo.
 Or, if you've ever seen a "Godzilla" movie, you can imagine one of the giant monsters destroying a city.

 The other situation that people use "rampage" for is when someone goes crazy and kills or hurts a lot of people.
 This is a sentence from a newspaper report: